-The author has a lot of experience in the field, being able to penetrate the security systems of various governmental agencies and corporations in the past.
+The author has a lot of experience in the field; he was able to penetrate the security systems of various governmental agencies and corporations in the past.
 In fact, he was on a famous “Most Wanted” list for several years.
 Fortunately, Mitnick is now reformed and often times he is quoted as the expert when it comes to online and offline security.

-Cyber security expert Kevin Mitnick wrote this book to change this perception for good.
-It’s a cold shower that should bring anyone back to reality: we’ve got TV sets that spy on us, cell phones that track our every move, electronic medical records and even body implants which tell the interested parties how we feel, and much more.
+Cyber security expert Kevin Mitnick wrote his book to change this perception for good.
+It’s a cold shower that should bring anyone back to reality: we’ve got TV sets that spy on us, cell phones that track our every move, electronic medical records, body implants which tell the interested parties how we feel, and much more.

 Mitnick dedicates a large section of his book to email.
 His advice is to use an encryption application such as PGP – pretty good privacy – to keep your emails away from the unintended recipients’ eyes.

-The Art of Invisibility it’s much more than having secure emails, though.
-The book also discusses VPNs (Virtual Private Networks), methods to encrypt phone calls, ways to access your favorite websites using two factor authorization, and several other geeky methods that will help you regain access to some – if not all – of your personal data.
+The Art of Invisibility is much more than having secure emails, though.
+The book also discusses VPNs (Virtual Private Networks), methods to encrypt phone calls, ways to access your favorite websites using two factor authorization, and several other geeky methods that will help you regain access to some – if not all – of your personal data and privacy.

 Mitnick tackles credit card purchases as well.
-His intelligent recommendation is to use a reloadable gift card whenever you want to purchase something online.
-He doesn’t recommend purchasing anything online, but if you really have to do it, this is his recommended method, because it minimizes losses.
+His recommendation is to use a reloadable gift card whenever you want to purchase something online.
+He doesn’t recommend purchasing anything online, but if you really have to do it, this is his recommended method, because it minimizes risks.